Fourier-Mukai Transforms and Bridgeland Stability Conditions on Abelian Threefolds II: Introduction

 For an abelian variety $X$, the group of FMTs $\Aut D^b(X)$ is well understood via the notion of isometric isomorphism (see \cite{Orl2} or \cite[Chapter 9]{Huy1}).
 To any FMT $\Phi_\E$ with kernel $\E$ Orlov constructed an isometric automorphism $f_\E$ of the product $X \times \HX$.
 He showed that $\Phi_\E \mapsto f_\E$ is a surjective map of groups and its kernel consists of trivial FMTs (which send skyscraper sheaves to skyscraper sheaves up to shift) which also preserve $\Pic^0(X)$ up to shift.
-When $X$ is principally polarized, one can canonically identify $f_\E$ with an element of $\SL(2,\Z)$ and vice versa.
-The FMT $\Phi_\E$ induces an isomorphism $\Phi_\E^{\SH} \in \GL(H^{2*}(X , \Q))$ and it gives rise to a representation of $\Aut D^b(X)$.
-In this paper, when $X$ is principally polarized with Picard rank one, we obtain an explicit matrix description for this representation in terms of $f_\E$.
-As a result, any induced non-trivial transform on $H^{2*}(X , \Q)$ is an anti-diagonal matrix with respect to some suitable twisted Chern characters.
+When $(X,L)$ is a principally polarized abelian variety, let $\widetilde{\SL(2,\Z)}$ be the central $\Z$-extension of the group $\SL(2, \Z)$ generated by the FMT with kernel the Poincar\'e bundle on the product $X \times X$, $(-)\otimes L $ and $[1]$ as a subgroup of $\Aut D^b(X)$.
+So $(X \times \HX) \rtimes \widetilde{\SL(2,\Z)}$ is a subgroup of $\Aut D^b(X)$ and one can canonically identify the isometric automorphisms of it with elements from $\SL(2,\Z)$.
+Any FMT $\Phi_\E $ induces a linear isomorphism $\Phi_\E^{\SH} \in \GL(H^{2*}(X , \Q))$, called the cohomological Fourier-Mukai transform, and this gives rise to a representation of the corresponding group of FMTs.
+In this paper, when $X$ is principally polarized with Picard rank one, we obtain an explicit matrix description for this representation of $(X \times \HX) \rtimes \widetilde{\SL(2,\Z)}$ in terms of $f_\E$.
+As a result, any such induced non-trivial transform on $H^{2*}(X , \Q)$ is an anti-diagonal matrix with respect to some suitable twisted Chern characters.
 This allows us to handle the numerology in the same way as that of the classical FMT.
 A matrix representation for the induced transform of an abelian surface was also considered in \cite{YY1}.